notwindstone/anisun/README_english.md

 KODIK_TOKEN='qwertyuiop1234567890'
 ```

+#### Development

-If you want to run in development mode:
+If you want to run the application in development mode

 ```bash
 npm run dev
 ```

+#### Production

-If you want to build the application:
+If you want to run the application in production mode

 ```bash
 npm run build